Cghlewis/data-mgmt-ed-research-book/_book/06-planning.md

 4. Your budget
     - Do you have the budget to implement all of the practices you want to implement, or will you need to plan something more feasible?
 5. Complexity of your project
-    - The size of your project, the amount and types of data you are collecting, the number of participants or the populations you are collecting data from, the sensitivity level of the data you are collecting, the number of sites you are collecting data at, and the number of partners and decision-makers you are working with, all factor into your data management planning
+    - The size of your project, the amount and types of data you are collecting, the number of participants or the populations you are collecting data from, the sensitivity level of the data you are collecting, the number of sites you are collecting data at, and the number of partners and decision-makers you are working with, all factor into your data management planning.
 6. Shared investment
     - Is your entire team invested in quality data management?
     - Is the entire team motivated to adhere to the standards and instructions laid out in your data management planning?
 If no, what safeguards can you implement to help prevent errors from creeping into your data?

 ## Data management workflow

 The last step of this planning phase is to build your workflows.
 Workflows allow data management to be seamlessly integrated into your data collection process.
 Often illustrated with a flow diagram, a workflow is a repeatable series of sequential tasks [@lucidchart_what_2019] that help you move through the stages of the research life cycle in an organized and efficient manner.
 As you walk through your checklists, you can begin to enter your decisions into a workflow diagram that shows actionable steps in your data management process.
 The order of steps should follow the general order of the data management life cycle (specifically the data collection cycle).
 Your team will want to have a workflow diagram for every source in your data sources catalog (see Section \@ref(dmp-catalog)).
-So, for example, if you collect the following three items, you will have three workflow diagrams.
+So, for example, if you collect the following three instruments, you will have three workflow diagrams.

 - Student online survey
 - Student paper assessment
 - Student school records

-Your diagrams should include the who, what, where, and when of each task in the process.
+Your diagrams should include the who, what, how, where, and when of each task in the process.
 Adding these details is what makes the process actionable [@borycz_implementing_2021].
 Your diagram can be displayed in any format that works for you and it can be as simple or as detailed as you want it to be.
 A template like the one in Figure \@ref(fig:fig6-3) works well for thinking through high-level workflows.
 Remember, this is a repeatable process.
 So, while this diagram is linear (steps laid out in the chronological order in which we expect them to happen), this process will be repeated every time we collect this same piece of data.

 <div class="figure" style="text-align: center">
 <img src="img/fig6-3.PNG" alt="A simple workflow template." width="100%" />